 The Coral Jasmine Honey Mood Cocktail

 The challenge was the find or grow something in the garden, and use that to extract a natural yellow tint that could be used to make a drink.
-Turmeric would have been a natural choice, especially given that “turmeric lattes” are all the rage.
+Turmeric would have been a natural choice, especially given that “turmeric lattes” and “golden milks” are all the rage.
 But I wanted a clear drink to match the others, not a milky one,and turmeric seemed the wrong taste for a cocktail (or mocktail) anyway.
 We considered others: marigolds, calendulas.. but none seemed possible or safe to drink or interesting enough.

 Until a dawn of garden wandering brought me to my suddenly-so-large coral jasmine or parijat tree–which in Bengal is the beloved shiuli or shefali of worship and poetry alike, and in the North is harsingar.
 Tamilians also call it pavazha malli, or pearl jasmine.
 The ground beneath my tree was strewn with the night’s fallen blossoms ..

 And I remembered a childhood in the company of this tree with the white petals and distinctive yellow-orange pedicel, whose scent would mark the arrival of dusk and end of evening outdoor play, and which needed only to be shaken slightly come day break for all its flowers to come showering down.